 We’re big fans of creating better content for more perks.
 That’s why we thought we’d help take your streaming career to the big leagues.
-The Voicemod Partnership Program invites you to be part of the Voicemod family!
+The Voicemod Creator Program invites you to be part of the Voicemod family!
 You’ll get to play around with our software and use an affiliate link to earn revenue along the way.
 We also throw in free merch, discount codes, and support to help you out.
 What’s not to like, right?

 No matter the size of your channel, all you’ve got to do is carry on doing what you do best—making great content.